cs4241-20a/a1-gettingstarted/README.md

 - **Add a simple JavaScript animation to the page** I added the flashing " A table for your viewing pleasure" animation

 ### Design Achievements
-- **Create a color palette using color.adobe.com** I created a set of colors and it is attached.
-I used every color in the set
+- **Create a color palette using color.adobe.com** I created a set of colors and it is attached (colors.png).
+I used every color in the set.